envoyproxy/gateway/DEVELOPER.md

 **_NOTE:_**  Replace `IMAGE` with your registry's image name.

+### Configure a demo setup
+* Run `make kube-demo` to deploy a demo backend service, gatewayclass, gateway and httproute resource (similar to steps outlined in the [Quickstart](https://github.com/envoyproxy/gateway/blob/main/docs/user/QUICKSTART.md) docs) and test the configuration.
+* Run `make kube-demo-undeploy` to delete the resources created by the `make kube-demo` command.

 ### Run Gateway API Conformance Tests
 * Run `make conformance` to run Gateway API Conformance tests using `envoy-gateway` in a local Kind cluster.
 Go [here](https://gateway-api.sigs.k8s.io/concepts/conformance/) to learn